 When we got it home, after a few hours tinkering, trouble shooting and carb work, we got it started.
 It started and ran pretty smoothly, but had a bit of a rattle in one of the cylinders.
 Only after we got it running did I really start to check out the sheet metal by pulling the carpet out.
 Surprise!
 There was almost no sheet metal left in the floors and what metal there was, was full of Bondo.
 I knew nothing about body work and had a long learning curve ahead.

 Over the course of the next five years I became extremely familiar with every square inch of that car.
 I came to depend on all the guys on the Triumph Experience forum.
 These people are selfless and helped me immensely by sharing their experience with me and encouraging me to press on.
 I learned to mig weld, fabricate and use a body hammer and dolly.
 I replaced both floor pans; inner, middle and outer sills; door skins; trunk floor; battery box; and other rusted areas that I had to fabricate.
 Then towards the end of 2013 progress slowed to a crawl due to the sheer amount of money it takes to restore a car (even a Spitfire).
 During this time my grandmother passed away and left me a little money which I used to kick start the project again.
 My grandmother was the human version of the word Spitfire.
 She was high energy, and always on the go and her favorite color was red.
-So I name the car "Margaret" after her.
+So I named the car "Margaret" after her.
 Her key chain with her high school class slogan "depression kids" hangs from the ignition.

 Next I sent the block off to have the cylinders rebored.
 I straightened the frame, replaced all the rubber on the car, sandblasted and painted every part on the car that was possible.
 Then came the part that I had been dreading.
 I built a paint booth and learned how to paint base coat/ clear coat.
 This was a bigger learning curve than the body work for me, but they go hand in hand.
 If the body work is bad, the paint job will be bad.
 I still see mistakes in the finished product, but I can live with them.
 They remind me that I did it myself.
 Finally came the part I was looking forward to.
 Putting it all back together.
 That was a lot of fun and it was satisfying to see a big improvement in a short time after so many hours of doing body work, painting and sanding, sanding, sanding.